Information about building processes, return/exchange policies, shipping information, and more.

 + Is there an optimal location to place my new Blumenstein Audio speaker?

 There are a few factors to take into consideration when deciding where best to place your sound system, each one unique to every room.
 Below are some rough guidelines to adhere to.
-We are happy to help guide you further; simply send us a description and/or photograph of your room—good advice is what you pay for being a proud Blumenstein owner.
+I am happy to help guide you further; simply send me a description and/or photograph of your room—good advice is what you pay for being a proud Blumenstein owner.

-Putting care into this decision can truly open up a new realm of performance in your speakers, and we encourage you to do some experimenting of your own when setting up your system.
+Putting care into this decision can truly open up a new realm of performance in your speakers, and I encourage you to do some experimenting of your own when setting up your system.

 In an ideal setup, you want to have the speakers and listening position centered left-right in the room, keeping the left and right sides symmetrical.
 If there's an opening / doorway on one of the walls, if possible, set the system up so that the opening is behind where you listen in order to keep the left and right sides the same in the front half of the room.